nielskee/draft-articles/TechnicalHiringPart2.md

   above all.

 - Non-sequitur technical questions are just awkward.
-Good candidates experience brain-freeze, and less good candidates will have memorised every Google search result for "technical interview phone screen questions".
+Good candidates experience brain-freeze, and less strong candidates will have memorised every Google search result for "technical interview phone screen questions".

 - Keep these to 15-20 minutes.
-Experienced interviewers tend to know quite quickly if a candidate is a go or a no-go, often in the first few minutes.
+Experienced interviewers tend to know quite quickly if a candidate is a fit, often in the first few minutes.

 Some people afind this a harder format to run than having a set question list.
 You certainly need to think on your feet, but I think